Create a Website Account - Manage notification subscriptions, save form progress and more.

 There is one voting precinct in Eastham.

-If you are a registered voter in the Town of Eastham, you can apply for an absentee ballot at the Town Clerk's Office.
-The deadline for obtaining absentee ballots will be posted at the Town Clerk's office prior to each election.
-By law, only those away from home on election day, those who cannot vote on election day due to religious reasons or those in the hospital/nursing home can vote absentee.
-Early voting will be available for biennial state elections.
+If you are a registered voter in the Town of Eastham, you can apply for an absentee or early voting ballot at the Town Clerk's Office.
+The deadline for obtaining absentee ballots and early ballots will be posted at the Town Clerk's office prior to each election.
+Early voting will be available for biennial state elections and town elections, but not the Annual Town Meeting.

 Review the New to Town Meeting (PDF) for information.